-A study logo will be created depicting "Teen-LABS" that will establish trust, rapport and pride in participation.
-Study refrigerator magnets and other materials may be created and issued that contain reminders to call the toll-free number if they move or change phone numbers.
+A study logo was created depicting "Teen-LABS" that will establish trust, rapport and pride in participation.
 The study will also maintain a World Wide Web presence at the domain www.Teen-LABS.org to publicize operational information about the study such as ancillary study guidelines and study accomplishments.